 For outings, our group used two jeeps driven by local drivers who knew the roads and their challenging conditions.
 In places, narrow dirt roads ran along ledges, which had been carved into rock faces that reared vertically for thousands of feet.
 Sections resembled widened goat trails, crossing shear rock walls.
 In parts, a slot, high enough and wide enough for commercial trucks, had been excavated across a cliff face.
 Some trucks squeezed through with inches to spare, not yards.
 Sometimes, roads wove down gorges, dancing an intertwining path with raging rivers.
 To our relief, at times, roads meandered across wider valleys in which fields still lay fallow after the previous year’s harvest.
 Occasionally, our paths tenuously snaked a route through huge scree fields where rock slides and instability posed constant dangers.

-Along this stretch of the river, their raft needed to be carried, due to the waterfalls.
+Due to the waterfalls, their raft needed to be carried along this stretch of the river.
 Once they could drop the raft at a navigable stretch of river, they would return for the goods they had left with their third companion at the top of the rapids.
 While we talked, the men held the raft on their shoulders as putting it down and picking it up again required much effort.

 We had been warned taking photographs of local people could be difficult as they considered taking a photograph similar to stealing their soul.
 We spoke to our guide and he asked if we could take photographs of them.
 This created some heated debate between the two men.
 But after a few minutes, they agreed and we all dodged around finding interesting vantage points.
 We still had bulky SLR cameras, but one woman in our group had the latest invention - a Polaroid camera.